Recurrence in a periodically driven and weakly damped Fermi-Pasta-Ulam-Tsingou chain: Numerical results

 \subsubsection{Energy spectra versus driving frequency}

-Figure \ref{Figure03}(a) shows the total energy response as a function of the driving frequency near the first mode, $\omega_{1} = 0.3473$, for different driving amplitudes.
+Figure \ref{Figure03}(a) shows the total energy response as a function of the driving frequency near the first mode $\omega_{1} = 0.3473$, for different driving amplitudes.
 Specifically, for each set of control parameters, Eq.~\ref{driven-FPUT} was integrated for $N$ driving periods $T_0$ (typically $N = 2000$) until transients had decayed.
 The total energy was then stroboscopically sampled with period $T_0$ over the following $500\,T_0$, and these data points are plotted in Fig.~\ref{Figure03}(a).
 To maintain consistency, the first sampled point for each frequency scan was taken at the maximum total energy within one $T_0$ period.

 As the driving amplitude increases, nonlinear effects become more pronounced, giving rise to secondary resonances near the primary peaks, accompanied by jump phenomena in their vicinity.
 The recurrence phenomena occur in the vicinity of these jumps, which is more clearly seen in Fig.~\ref{Figure03}(b) and (c).
 On both sides of the recurrence regions, the system still exhibits normal steady-state oscillations synchronized with the driving period (Figs.~\ref{Figure03}(d) and (f)).
+It is worth noting that, regardless of whether recurrence occurs, the system still oscillates at the driving frequency.
+In particular, every individual mode of the system oscillates at the driving frequency, as shown in Fig.~\ref{Figure03}(g–i).